eagle840/katacoda-labs/sql/step3.md

 `exit`{{execute}}

-## add service to docker-compose.yml file
+## add 2nd & 3rd db to docker-compose.yml file

 Add   the following  to the end of the docker-compose file.